-You will love this easy shawl crochet pattern!
+You will love this easy lacy spring shawl crochet pattern!

 That half finished scarf design then sat on my yarn shelf for many months until I was recently inspired.
-With the various stay at home orders currently happening I decided to use some yarn in my stash.
+I decided to challenge myself with using up some yarn I already had in my stash.

 ↓ Pin this pattern for later! ↓